-The third study brings forward some methodological advances, namely the fact that we tested the efficacy of a virtual reality-based attentional control evaluation procedure in discriminating between anxious / depressive symptomatologies and healthy controls, the novelty here being represented by the clinical/subclinical sample and the fact that we demonstrated that the virtual reality procedure can be successfully employed as a better attentional control evaluation method than the classical one.
+The third study brings forward some methodological advances, namely the fact that we tested the efficacy of a attentional bias evaluation procedure at discriminating between anxious / depressive symptomatologies and healthy controls.
+The novelty here is represented by the fact that we demonstrated and confirmed the viability of the dot-probe task at discriminating between healthy and non-healthy individuals and, classifying the cases with a relatively high degree of accuracy.

 Finally, the fourth study's main methodological contribution is represented by the fact that the virtual reality-based cognitive bias modification procedures that we used represent a novel and significant addition to the two existing (Ma et al., 2019; Urech et al., 2015) virtual reality attention bias modification interventions.
 The virtual environment and the evaluation / modification procedures were envisioned and designed by the author of this thesis and Silviu Matu, Ph.D., under the supervision of Professor Daniel David and developed by the E.ON Reality software company, from the ground up.
-Although not evaluated in the present thesis, the virtual reality-based cognitive bias modification software includes not only the attention bias evaluation and modification procedure, but also a memory bias modification and an interpretation bias modification procedure.
+Although not evaluated in the present thesis, the virtual reality-based cognitive bias modification software includes not only the attention bias evaluation and modification procedure, but also a memory bias modification and a interpretation bias modification procedure.